1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2004 - Present

-History of The 1989 Nickel
+History of the 1989 Nickel

-The 1989 Jefferson nickel emerged during the final year of President Ronald Reagan’s administration and marked the 51st year of continuous production since Felix Schlag’s winning design debuted in 1938, with nearly 1.5 billion coins produced across three facilities.
+The 1989 Jefferson nickel emerged during the final year of President Ronald Reagan’s administration, marking the 51st year of continuous production since Felix Schlag’s winning design debuted in 1938.
+With nearly 1.5 billion coins produced across three facilities that year, it was a workhorse of everyday American commerce at the close of the Cold War era.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money